 - Trans fats

+But don’t many health authorities still warn against eating too much fat?
 Despite the existing evidence that eating cholesterol isn’t the cause of heart disease, most government-funded health associations, including the National Heart, Lung and Blood Institute, still recommend limiting saturated fats.
-As part of a treatment plan called “Therapeutic Lifestyle Changes” (TLC) used to control high blood cholesterol through a healthy diet, physical activity and weight management, the Institute recommends that less than 7 percent of daily calories come from saturated fats found in meats, dairy products, chocolate, baked goods, and deep-fried and processed foods.
+As part of a treatment plan called “Therapeutic Lifestyle Changes” (TLC) — used to control high blood cholesterol through a healthy diet, physical activity and weight management — the Institute recommends that less than 7 percent of daily calories come from saturated fats.
+They recommend limiting fat-containing foods like meats, dairy products, chocolate, baked goods and deep-fried and processed foods.
+(14)

 The TLC diet is purposefully low in saturated fat, trans fat and dietary cholesterol.
 No more than 25–35 percent of your daily calories are intended to come from all fats, including saturated, trans, monounsaturated and polyunsaturated fats.

 Healthy fats and animal proteins have a place among other whole foods in a heart-healthy diet, too.
 When it comes to including healthy fats, the general effect of quality saturated fats in someone’s diet is to help balance the ratio of HDL to LDL cholesterols.
 Regarding HDL cholesterol, some feel “the higher, the better,” but we know that the ratio of cholesterol is important too.
-Coconut oil, for example, raises HDL if it’s low and lowers LDL if it’s high.
-Other foods that help with this balance include grass-fed beef and cocoa — which contain stearic acid — and also butter, which contains palmitic acid.
+(16)

 Foods that help reduce inflammation and, therefore, the risk of CHD include: